 Did you know about this rule?

-Did you already know about the way super is individual – but also combined – depending on who is viewing it?
-Do you think it is fair for a partner’s super to be assessed as well as your own if your partner is still working?
+Do you believe it is fair for a partner’s super to be assessed as well as your own if your partner is still working?